Compactified moduli spaces and Hecke correspondences for elliptic curves with a prescribed $N$-torsion scheme: Introduction

-For certain values of $(n,\alpha)$ as above, the above equations were enough to exhibit infinite families of couples $(E,F)$ of non-isogenous elliptic curves over $\Q$ such that there is an isomorphism of $\Q$-group schemes $E[n] \rar F[n]$ with determinant $\alpha$.
+For some values of $(n,\alpha)$ given above, one can use such equations to exhibit infinite families of couples $(E,F)$ of non-isogenous elliptic curves over $\Q$ such that there is an isomorphism of $\Q$-group schemes $E[n] \rar F[n]$ with determinant $\alpha$.

-But for larger $n$, their arguments tend to rely instead on equations for certain \emph{quotient modular diagonal surfaces} studied among others by Kani and Schanz \cite{MDQS}, coarsely parametrizing triples $(E,F,i)$, where $E,F$ are elliptic curves and $i: E[n] \rar F[n]$ is an isomorphism of group schemes with determinant $\alpha$.
+But for larger $n$, it becomes easier to work with certain \emph{modular diagonal quotient surfaces} studied among others by Kani and Schanz \cite{MDQS}, coarsely parametrizing triples $(E,F,i)$, where $E,F$ are elliptic curves and $i: E[n] \rar F[n]$ is an isomorphism of group schemes with determinant $\alpha$.
 The equations attached to these surfaces tend to be more tractable, and the above works thus prove the following:

 \theoin[theoin-1]{For any $3 \leq n \leq 13$ and every $\alpha \in (\Z/n\Z)^{\times}$, there exists a smooth integral $\Q$-scheme $X$ of dimension one such that $X(\Q)$ is infinite, non-isogenous elliptic curves $\mathcal{E},\mathcal{F}$ over $X$, and an isomorphism of finite \'etale $X$-group schemes $i: \mathcal{E}[n] \rar \mathcal{F}[n]$ with determinant $\alpha$ such that the map $(j(\mathcal{E}),j(\mathcal{F})): X \rar \mathbb{A}^2$ is non-constant.